camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/desktop-modeler/element-templates/camunda-platform-7/additional-resources.md

 ---
 id: c7-additional-resources
 title: Additional resources
+description: "Take a look at our example templates or ask for further assistance in our forums."
 ---

 Try playing around with custom elements and [our example templates](https://github.com/camunda/camunda-modeler/tree/master/resources/element-templates/samples.json).

-If you get stuck, ask for help [in our forums](https://forum.camunda.org/c/modeler).
+If you get stuck, ask for help in our [forums](https://forum.camunda.org/c/modeler).